About us

 HySafe emerged from the European Commission’s Network of Excellence (NoE) initiative, which sought to reduce

 fragmentation in hydrogen safety research.
-Today, HySafe brings together partners from research institutions, government bodies, universities, automotive manufacturers, and energy companies, fostering collaboration beyond traditional barriers.
+Today, HySafe brings together partners from research institutions, government bodies, universities, automotive manufacturers, energy companies, and other stakeholders, fostering collaboration beyond traditional barriers.

-By integrating research, education, and industry perspectives, HySafe supports the development of solutions in hydrogen safety, addressing critical challenges in the commercialisation of hyrdogen technologies.
+By integrating research, education, and industry perspectives, HySafe supports the development of solutions in hydrogen safety, addressing critical challenges in the commercialisation of hydrogen technologies.

 Vision